 Bitcoin is a swarm of cyber hornets serving the goddess of wisdom, feeding on the fire of truth, exponentially growing ever smarter, faster, and stronger behind a wall of encrypted energy.Michael Saylor

 Please note that this is not an introductory to Cryptocurrency, Fiat Currency, or Blockchain.
 My assumption is that you already know about digital currencies and interested in owning them.
+As always, I encourage you to do your own due diligence and ask questions.

 Cryptocurrency Purchase (How to Buy Crypto) Methods in Canada